robblatt/Basic-Time-Series-Exploration/README.md

 # Basic-Time-Series-Exploration
-Adapting an example to predit Presidential approval/disapproval ratings
+Adapting an example to predict Presidential approval/disapproval ratings